 A life-changing invention.
 A virtual reality calm room developed by Hayley Harwood ’18, could give parents an affordable and portable way to help a child with autism, and could also grant families more freedom to participate in activities outside the home without additional stress for their child.

 Science students becoming scientists.
-From cancer research to collaboration with MIT students and college-level environmental research classes, Baylor students are leading the way in becoming tomorrow’s problem-solvers.
+Training students to think like scientists is the mission of Baylor's advanced research courses.
+From taking part in actual cancer research in one elective to tackling college-level environmental research projects in another, Baylor students are leading the way in becoming tomorrow’s problem-solvers.

 Real-world possibilities.
 Imagine a robot entering a burning building and distinguishing between the heat of the flames and the body heat of a person who needs rescuing, or a computer program allowing the elderly to venture beyond the confinement of their nursing home through virtual reality.
 These are the real-world possibilities investigated by students in Baylor’s engineering design class.

 Silicon Valley comes to Baylor.
-Baylor’s academic reputation, inviting campus, and innovative spirit proved to be a perfect match for the Silicon Valley-based Camp BizSmart.™ An entrepreneurial summer academy (ages 11-19) that recently attracted NetFlix as one of its partnering companies, Camp BizSmart launched their “east of the Mississippi” location on Baylor’s campus in 2017.
+Baylor’s academic reputation, inviting campus, and innovative spirit proved to be a perfect match for the Silicon Valley-based Camp BizSmart.™ An entrepreneurial summer academy (ages 11-19) that recently attracted NetFlix as one of its partnering companies, Camp BizSmart launched their “east of the Mississippi” location on Baylor’s campus in 2017 and returned in 2018.